JannieI/canvas-workstation-V3/src/app/roadmap.md

     - make Palette button sizes dynamic - small, medium, large, and make this a user setting.
 Make sure container is also sized dynamically.\
     - consider a color picker, see https://alligator.io/angular/using-custom-elements/ and attempt to install fooloomanzoo web component, v2 ...
     - if BULK DELETE in quick succesion, gets http error: ERR_CONNECTION_REFUSED.
 Assume it is because json-server gets flooded, but this has to be tested with real server.
+    - Google Sheets says 'All changes saved' after each change.
+Should we do the same, ie after each resize or drag-n-drop?

     Testing:
     --------